videojs/video.js/CONTRIBUTING.md

 If you're on this page, you must be interested in spending some time giving back to this humble project.
 If that's the case, fantastic!
-Here are some ways you can help make Video.js a faster, easier, more compatible, and more fully-featured video player.
+Here are some ways you can help make Video.js a faster, easier, and more fully-featured video player.

   * Bug reports and fixes
   * Features and changes